anezm12/data-engineer-formula-1/README.md

 ![databricks compute](https://github.com/anezm12/data-engineer-formula-1/assets/101163640/fba87133-78bb-46ab-ae69-c9dbac3d22bb)

-You can check all the notebooks in the databricks folder
+You can check all the notebooks in the databricks folder.

+Following the medallion architecture,